 Using the CBOE’s VIX futures historic data and interpolations/extrapolations for contracts that were not traded I developed a continuous time series for 7 months of VIX futures settlement values.
-I then used that data, plus treasury bill data to compute the indexes that underly the popular long and short volatility ETPs in the USA.
+I then used that data, plus treasury bill data to compute the indexes that underly the popular long and short volatility Exchange Traded Products (ETPs) in the USA.

-If you purchase the spreadsheet you will be eventually be directed to paypal where you can pay via your paypal account or a credit card.
-When you successfully complete the paypal portion you will be shown a ”Return to Six Figure Investing” link.
-Click on this link to reach the page where can download the spreadsheet.
+If you purchase this product you will be directed to paypal where you can pay via your paypal account or a credit card.
 Please email me at [email protected] if you have problems, questions, or requests.